Temple of Two Waters

 HEALING & SPIRITUALITY

 Our intuition and spiritual gifts are cut off when we don't have access to land or water.
 Furthermore, to find one’s way spiritually as a queer or trans person can be trying, and to heal from the intersecting systems of oppressions that QTBIPOC endure is a journey.
-T2W is a multi-faith, non denominational space for QTBIPOC to access different healing modalities, share healing practices and knowledge, and learn about different Black and Indigenous spiritual traditions that have ensured freedom and survival for their devotees, including Lukumí, the Black spiritualist/ mediumship traditions of the US South and diaspora, and Indigenous spiritualities, including Gulf Coast Indigenous and Taino/Caribe spiritualities.
+T2W is a multi-faith, non denominational space for QTBIPOC to access different healing modalities, share healing practices and knowledge, and learn about different Black and Indigenous spiritual traditions that have ensured freedom and survival for their devotees, including Lukumí, the Black spiritualist/ mediumship traditions of the US South and diaspora, and Indigenous spiritualities, including Gulf Coast Indigenous and Taino/Caribe spiritualities, as well as expanded states of consciousness.
 Additionally, in our role as a climate disaster recovery hub, T2W will organize healing justice practitioners to provide services to our community, neighbors, and all who need it following a disaster.